Why It Works

 6 cups homemade or store-bought low-sodium chicken broth

-5 tablespoons cornstarch mixed with 1/4 cup water
+5 tablespoons cornstarch mixed with 1/4 cup water, to form a paste

 4 egg whites, lightly beaten

 1/4 teaspoon white pepper